 New Community Readiness Framework

 Welcome to the CareerWise Colorado Youth Apprenticeship Community Readiness Framework.
 We are excited that conversations about youth apprenticeships have begun in your community!
 In the documents below, you will find an overview of the CareerWise youth apprenticeship model, detailed readiness frameworks to support your community’s preparation to become a CareerWise partner, and an online application form due on February 15th, 2018.

 This framework was built on lessons learned from successful engagement with multiple communities over the past year and a half, as well as others who have determined they are not yet ready to implement a youth apprenticeship program.
 It was also informed by historical lessons learned by a number of strong sector partnerships across the state.
-We are certain we will continue to learn and this framework will continue to evolve, but this version of the framework will be the one we use to make decisions about additional partnerships in the second year of the pilot, which corresponds to the 2018-19 school year.
+We are certain we will continue to learn and this framework will continue to evolve, but this version of the framework will be the one we use to make decisions about additional partnerships in the third year of the pilot, which corresponds to the 2019-20 school year.